Aruk0903/Movie-Rating-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/89111546/192160568-11749962-9a4f-428a-9edc-0fc3032174b9.png)

-The rating dataset also doesn’t have any column names, so let’s define the column names of this data too:
+The rating dataset also does not have any column names, so let’s define the column names here too:
 ```python
 ratings.columns = ["User", "ID", "Ratings", "Timestamp"]
 print(ratings.head())
 ```
 ![image](https://user-images.githubusercontent.com/89111546/192160589-e8df208f-9edd-4e65-b8b7-ce99de50903c.png)

-Now lets merge these two datasets into one, these two datasets have a common column as ID, which contains movie ID, so we can use this column as the common column to merge the two datasets:
+Now lets merge these two datasets into one, these two datasets have a common column as ID, which contains movie ID, so we can use this column to merge the two datasets:
 ```python
 data = pd.merge(movies, ratings, on=["ID", "ID"])
 print(data.head())